kentarow10/codeGen/README.md

 # codeGen
 ## overview

-The ReactNative code templete when using [unstated-next](https://github.com/jamiebuilds/unstated-next) is generated.
+The code templete of ReactNative when using [unstated-next](https://github.com/jamiebuilds/unstated-next) is generated.

 ## usage